A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Numerical Results

-In Figure~\ref{fig:melb_eta7}, we demonstrate the reward rates, averaged per hour, of BI, JLQ, the myopic policy and JSQ for cases with parameter $\zeta=7$ for the Melbourne network, where BI policy outperforms the other policies for almost all the the tested time slots.
-In particular, for idle hours with total arrival rates less than $10$ (customers per minute), the differences between the tested policies are not significant; while, during relatively busy hours with arrival rates higher than $10$, BI policy achieves clearly higher reward rates, which can be up to $40\%$ higher than that of the myopic policy.
-With the same settings as the simulations presented in Figure~\ref{fig:melb_eta7}, in Figure~\ref{fig:melb_reward}, we present the average reward and the relative difference of the average reward gained within $24$ hours, for which the total arrival rates presented in Figure~\ref{fig:arrival_rates}.
-Here, the average reward is the ratio of the the cumulative reward to the time horizon (that is, $24$ hours) of the tested process.
-Similar to the uniform case, BI policy has clear advantages against the myopic policy, JLQ and JSQ, and the relative difference of BI to JLQ can be up to $21\%$ (up to $24\%$ for the myopic policy) with respect to the average reward.
-Also, in Figure~\ref{fig:melb_delay}, we consider the average delay (waiting time) of customers, and observe significantly lower average delay incurred under BI, when compared to other three policies.
-On average, BI customers experience remarkably reduced waiting time (around $7$ minutes) than that of JLQ or the myopic policy (around $10$ minutes).
-Compared to the result for the uniform network in Figure~\ref{fig:uniform_delay:1}, the average delay increases as a result of the lower arrival rates.
+In Figures~\ref{fig:melb_eta4_diff} and~\ref{fig:melb_eta4}, we demonstrate the average rewards for BI, JLQ and the myopic policy and the relative difference of BI and JLQ to the myopic policy with respect to the average reward per each hour, respectively, for the Melbourne network.
+In particular, the relative difference of policy $\phi_1$ to policy $\phi_2$ is $(\rho^{\phi_1}-\rho^{\phi_2})/|\rho^{\phi_2}|$, where $\rho^{\phi}$ represents the average reward (per hour) under policy $\phi$.
+The BI policy significantly outperforms the other policies for almost all the tested time slots.
+In particular, for idle hours between 00:00 and 08:00, the differences between the tested policies are not significant; while, during relatively busy hours between 08:00 and 24:00, BI policy achieves clearly higher reward rates, which can be up to $40\%$ higher than that of JLQ and the myopic policy.
+We remark that the relative differences between BI and the myopic policy at some time slots are negative in Figure~\ref{fig:melb_eta4_diff:1} because the myopic produces negative rewards, and in fact, BI always outperforms the myopic policy.
+With the same settings as the simulations presented in Figure~\ref{fig:melb_eta4_diff} and Figure~\ref{fig:melb_eta4}, in Figure~\ref{fig:melb_reward}, we present the reward averaged for the entire $24$ hours and the relative difference of the average reward against $\zeta$.
+Note that the average reward for Figure~\ref{fig:melb_reward} is the ratio of the reward accumulated within the $24$ hours to the time horizon (that is, $24$ hours) of the tested process.
+The BI policy achieves clearly higher rewards than the myopic policy and JLQ, and the relative difference of BI to either JLQ or the myopic policy is at least $12\%$ with respect to the average reward for all the tested $\zeta$.
+In Figure~\ref{fig:melb_delay}, given the significantly higher average reward achieved by BI, we consider the average delay (waiting time) of travelers and observe compatible average delay under the BI policy, when compared to the other two policies.